mariaarabelo/chat-server/README.md

 # 💬 Chat Server & Client
 A multi-room, token-authenticated chat system built in Java using virtual threads.

+This project was developed by Maria Rabelo, Manoela Blanke and Amanda Silva.

 ## 🧩 Requirements